-ANNOUNCEMENT: In May 2015 the government announced that voluntary work will be removed from the list options available to get a Second Year Visa.
-When you are looking for suitable work seek employers who provide a payslip.
+ANNOUNCEMENT: In December 2015 the government announced that voluntary work will be removed from the list of options available to get a Second Year Visa.
+When you are looking for suitable work, seek employers who provide a payslip.

 In any case, it is best to try getting a paid job, where your wages are paid into your bank account.
 This way, you can give an original bank statement as evidence, which will help your application go through a lot faster.
 Ohh there is another advantage - you get paid.

-For more information on what you need to do to get a second working holiday visa and specified work requirements check out the Australian Governments Department of Immigration's website.
+For more information on what you need to do to get a second working holiday visa and specified work requirements check out the Australian Department of Home Affairs website.